Autism friendly screenings FAQs

 Are the cinema screenings wheelchair accessible?

 Yes.
-The participating cinemas all have wheelchair access.
+Our participating partner cinemas have wheelchair access.

 What if we need extra adjustments?